 There are some scams (tricks to cheat people) that target people who are new to this country and do not speak English well yet.
 If you get mail or email that says you need to pay a lot of money or that you won a lot of money, it is probably a scam or fake.
 Check with the post office, your volunteer/mentor, or a trusted friend or neighbor if you are unsure.

-If you are considering buying, investing in, or paying for something, it is acceptable to ask for agreement in writing, or to say you need to talk to your spouse or think about the offer.
+If you are considering buying, investing in, or paying for something, it is acceptable to ask for an agreement in writing or to say you need to talk to your spouse or think about the offer.
 Do not feel pressured to pay a large amount of money without documentation or time to ask for advice.

 In the USA, everyone is required to report by April 15 every year how much income they received in the year before.
 That report is called a tax return.
 You may owe taxes on that income.
 Taxes are money that you pay the government for the public services you receive, like school for your children and roads to drive on.
 You can learn more about taxes and how to pay taxes.
-Depending on how much money you make, however, you might receive a refund (money back from the government) on tax you already paid during the year.
+Depending on how much money you make, however, you might receive a refund (money back from the government) on the tax you already paid during the year.

-When you receive a paycheck, some money will be taken out of of it to cover certain taxes.
+When you receive a paycheck, some money will be taken out of it to cover certain taxes.
 Your employer will keep some money from your paycheck to give to the government on your behalf.
 This called withholding taxes.
-This includes state and federal taxes, unemployment insurance and social security, which is savings for retirement or disability.
+This includes state and federal taxes, unemployment insurance, and social security, which is savings for retirement or disability.

 We aim to offer easy to understand information that is updated regularly.
 This information is not legal advice.